iguanacore/acs-modding-guide-iguana/information/Inspiration_Tree.md

 `<Line>0,0,0,0,1,0,2,0</Line>`

 The existing Trees also use empty nodes that consist of just Lines, in order to make more complex shapes.

-Your best bet is to see what the existing Tree Nodes look like and imitate them.